My Best Friend's Girl (2008 film): Critical response

-Review aggregation website Rotten Tomatoes gives My Best Friend's Girl an approval rating of 14% based on 59 reviews, with an average rating of 4.6/10.
+On review aggregation website Rotten Tomatoes the film has an approval rating of 14% based on 58 reviews, with an average rating of 3.4/10.
 The website's critics consensus reads: "My Best Friend's Girl spends too much time being vulgar and offensive, leaving little room for laughs."
-Metacritic assigned the film an average score of 34 out of 100, based on 13 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 34 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 My Best Friend's Girl earned a Razzie Award nomination for Worst Actress (Kate Hudson; also for Fool's Gold).

-Dane Cook also harshly criticized the poster for the film on his Myspace blog.
+Dane Cook also criticized the film poster, saying it looked poorly photoshopped and that the artist must have been forced to work under duress and with very little time.

 Box office

-The film opened at No. 3 at the North American box office making $8,265,357 USD in its opening weekend.
+The film opened at No. 3 at the North American box office making $8,265,357 in its opening weekend.
 It went on to gross $41.6 million worldwide.

+Home media

+The film was released on home video January 13, 2009.